sfc-gh-miwhitaker/runningman/README.md

 Runner statistics, qualification rates, and trend analysis.

 **Sample Question:** *"What's the average finish time trend for Boston Marathon over 3 years?"*

+### Scenario 4: Media Reach & Fan Sentiment (10 min)
+Blend broadcast reach with Cortex-powered sentiment to highlight where brand impact is strongest.

+**Sample Question:** *"Which marathon delivered the highest fan sentiment and total TV viewership in 2025?"*

 See `docs/04-SAMPLE-QUESTIONS.md` for 30+ additional queries.